 - Another good herbivorous species is the Sally Lightfoot Crab.
 The "true" Sally Lightfoot species is the Grapsus grapsus found in the Galapagos Islands, which most likely won't be the one you find in fish stores.
 The Percnon gibbesi, found in the Caribbean and other tropical waters around the world, is also labeled a Sally Lightfoot and often referred to as a Nibble Spray Crab.
 This crab is said to be very shy and may hide for quite some time in your tank, only being seen on occasion until it becomes familiar with its environment.

-- A strange looking species is the Arrow Crab (Stenorhynchus Seticornis).
-This crab is a good scavenger but is said to be notorious for pulling Feather Duster Worms out of their tubes and may pick at other invertebrates -- not a species considered completely reef safe.
+- A strange-looking species is the Arrow Crab (Stenorhynchus Seticornis).
+This crab is a good scavenger but is said to be notorious for pulling Feather Duster Worms out of their tubes and may pick at other invertebrates--not a species considered completely reef safe.

-- Not really crabs at all, but distantly related to scorpions, ticks, and land spiders, Horseshoe Crabs have their own classification, Class Merostomata, in the Phylum Arthropoda.
+- Not really crabs at all, but distantly related to scorpions, ticks, and land spiders, Horseshoe Crabs are classified as Class Merostomata, in the Phylum Arthropoda.
 The most common species are Limulus polyphemus, found along the Atlantic and Gulf coasts of the U.S., and three species of the genera Tachypleus and Carcinoscorpio, found in southern and eastern Asian waters, from Japan to Indonesia and India.
 They feed on worms, mollusks and other small invertebrates buried in sand or mud; these animals mostly come out during low light or nighttime hours to scavenge.
 Unfortunately, even though excellent sand sifters and scavengers, they can grow to three feet in size, which makes them rather destructive little bulldozers, and they are carnivorous.
 For these reasons, these animals are not considered to be reef safe.
-However, IF provided an appropriate environment, and you have a tank big enough to keep one, because it spends most of its time burrowing into the substrate, it makes an excellent sand stirrer.
+However, IF provided an appropriate environment, and you have a tank big enough to keep one because it spends most of its time burrowing into the substrate, it makes an excellent sand stirrer.